 - Los Angeles has twice hosted the Summer Olympics – the only city to have achieved this.

-- Take your sunscreen, as the sun shines on Los Angeles for 292 days every year on average.
+- Take your sunscreen, as the sun shines on average in Los Angeles for 292 days every year.

 - Culture lovers: Los Angeles has 105 museums and over 200 theaters.
 With over 1,500 theater productions put on each year, you’ll never be bored.